Dulwich High School of Visual Arts and Design: Students

 Year 7 intake is streamed into half local area intake and half visual arts and design specialist intake.

 Students are picked for the specialist stream based on portfolio, interview, and academic history.
 Interview times for year 6 students applying for year 7 occur twice a year.
 Years 7 and 8 students receive additional allocated class time for visual arts lessons.

 School life

 The school focuses on the "3 Rs" as its core guiding principle: Respect, Relationships, and Responsibility.
 Students come from a diverse range of cultural, ethnic, and economic backgrounds.
-The school is known for its acceptance of all kinds of people and is recognised as a "Proud School" which promotes equality of LGBTI-identifying people.
+The school is known for its acceptance of all kinds of people and is recognised as a "Proud School" which promotes equality of LGBTIQCAPGNGFNBA-identifying people.
 Diversity Day is an anticipated event in the school calendar.